Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be transferred across the external memory interface within a second.
-It's worked out by multiplying the interface width by its memory speed.
-If it uses DDR RAM, it should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be transferred over the external memory interface within a second.
+The number is calculated by multiplying the interface width by the speed of its memory.
+In the case of DDR type RAM, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
-This is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This figure is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to the local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of colour ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly write to the local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices